BattModels/ArtemisUsers/about/index.md

 ---
 layout: default
-title: About Arjuna
+title: About Artemis
 nav_order: 3
 has_children: true
 ---

 # About Arjuna

-This section contains information about Arjuna's computing resources, available partitions, software and usage limits.
+This section contains information about Artemis's computing resources, available partitions, software and usage limits.